 Brittney E. Bailey (Section 01)

 Linear regression and logistic regression are powerful tools for statistical analysis, but they are only a subset of a broader class of generalized linear models.
 This course will explore the theory behind and practical application of generalized linear models for responses that do not have a normal distribution, including counts, categories, and proportions.
 We will also delve into extensions of these models for dependent responses such as repeated measures over time.

+Student has completed or is in the process of completing: STAT 230 and STAT/MATH 360.
 Limited to 20 students.
 Spring semester.
 Professor Bailey.

-If Overenrolled: Priority for Statistics majors
+How to handle overenrollment: Priority for Statistics majors